 Who would be the winners and losers in deregulation?
 What would be the overall economic impact?

 I believe that there would be a large economic benefit from deregulating the wholesale electricity sector (the power generation sector).
 A variety of companies have already started or plan to start new businesses in the electricity industry.
 By bringing new ideas and competition, they could entirely change the Japanese electricity market.
 The market has been dominated by the regional power companies under rate-of-return regulation, in which power companies can pass on any costs to consumers without competition.
 In the near future, the electricity market will be further integrated with other markets such as the automobile, electric appliance, and information technology markets.
 For example, when electric vehicles and plug-in hybrid vehicles are available to many consumers, their gas and electricity consumption will be integrated in their home grid system.
 Therefore, automakers could be an important new player in electricity markets.
 Allowing open access to these markets is the key to stimulate this transition and encourage the participation of automakers, electric appliance makers, IT ventures, and other companies.

 Likewise, deregulating the retail electricity sector is also likely to benefit consumers, although it requires careful consideration for universal (fair) access to electricity services.
 Such deregulation would allow consumers to freely choose their provider and tariff.
 However, if electricity providers focus on consumers who are most profitable to their businesses, some consumers might be worse off, unless the government provides a safety net.
 I believe that this point will be one of the most important topics of discussion in the second step of deregulation, which will be completed by 2018.

-Jennifer Steffensen is an Intern at NBR.
+This interview was conducted by Jennifer Steffensen, an Intern at NBR.